Among the costliest list of home gym equipment were the rear-drive elliptical. But what are rear-drive elliptical trainers?

 #2.
 Burn Excess Calories

-Though a rear-drive elliptical is recommended for a low impact workout, it doesn’t stop with this or solely focuses on your limbs.
+Though a rear-drive elliptical is recommended for a low-impact workout, it doesn’t stop with this or solely focuses on your limbs.

-This equipment has a smart design, and on certain key points, they are even much better than treadmills.
+These low-impact cross-trainers have a smart design, and on certain key points, they are even much better than treadmills.

 For instance, they have varying lengths of resistance, adjusted to increase your workout intensity.
-By doing this, you can be sure of increased calorie burning abilities.
+By doing this, you can be sure of increased calorie-burning abilities.